emmcl/emcl8195-tracker/README.md

 <br>

-# OUTLINE OF APPLICATION CONFIGURATION & DEPLOYMENT PROCEDURES
+# Outline of Application Configuration & Deployment Procedures

 ## 1. Clone Repository
 Use the below to clone to repo: